-2.4 Land Use
+2.4 Land use

 A map of watershed land use is shown in Figure 2.2.
-Production agriculture comprises about 89% (18,804 acres) of the watershed.
-Soybeans are the dominant crop although; corn, cotton, and rice are all common.
-In addition to production agriculture, there are several hundred acres of open water mostly comprised of Porter Bayou.
-There are also about three thousand acres of wetlands.
-The city of Shaw is the only area of urban development within the watershed.
+Agriculture is the predominant land use in the watershed comprising about 15,896 acres or roughly 78% of the watershed.
+Soybeans are the most common crop but corn, cotton, and rice are all common.
+In addition to production agriculture, there are roughly 1,000 acres of urban development, 2,000 acres of woody wetland, and the rest being fallow/undeveloped or open water.